Email Us Contact

 Investigation Services Built for Legal Professionals

 The strongest legal strategies are built on solid evidence.
-But gathering that evidence - locating witnesses, documenting behavior, verifying claims, and uncovering hidden information - requires specialized skills, tools, and legal knowledge that go beyond paralegal research.
+But gathering that evidence—locating reluctant witnesses, documenting behavior, verifying financial claims, and uncovering hidden information—requires specialized field skills, databases, and legal knowledge that go far beyond paralegal desk research.

-Private investigators for lawyers can serve as an extension of the legal team.
-A qualified provider should understand court procedures, evidence standards, chain of custody requirements, and the strategic importance of every piece of information gathered.
+Private investigators for lawyers serve as a direct extension of the legal team.
+A qualified investigative provider understands court procedures, rules of evidence, chain of custody requirements, and the strategic importance of every piece of information gathered.
+Whether you are prepping for a civil trial, defending a criminal client, or navigating a high-net-worth divorce, partnering with a licensed investigator gives you a distinct tactical advantage in the courtroom.

-• Witness and defendant locates - Finding witnesses, defendants, respondents, and other parties needed for depositions, service of process, and testimony using people locate methods
+• Witness and Defendant Locates (Skip Tracing): Finding reluctant witnesses, evasive defendants, respondents, and other parties needed for depositions or testimony using advanced people locate methods and proprietary GLBA/DPPA-regulated databases.

-• Process serving - Professional, documented service of legal documents with affidavits of service
+• Difficult Process Serving: Professional, documented service of legal documents with affidavits of service.
+We specialize in serving evasive subjects who actively dodge standard process servers.

-• Background investigations - Comprehensive research on parties, witnesses, jurors, and opposing counsel
+• Deep Background Investigations: Comprehensive research on opposing parties, expert witnesses, jurors, and even opposing counsel to uncover impeachment material.
+(Learn more about background investigations).

-• Asset searches - Locating assets for judgment enforcement, divorce cases, and pre-litigation assessment
+• Financial and Asset Searches: Locating hidden assets for judgment enforcement, high-net-worth divorce cases, and pre-litigation assessment to determine if a defendant is "judgment proof."
+(See asset search services).

-• Scene investigation - Documenting accident scenes, property conditions, and physical evidence with photographs, measurements, and detailed reports
+• Accident Scene Investigation: Documenting accident scenes, property conditions, and physical evidence with high-resolution photographs, measurements, and detailed diagrams before conditions change.

-• Social media analysis - Documenting and preserving public social media content relevant to your case
+• Digital OSINT and Social Media Analysis: Documenting, capturing, and preserving public social media content (using metadata-preserving capture software) relevant to your case before the subject deletes it.

-• Expert testimony - Providing deposition and courtroom testimony regarding investigation methodology and findings
+• Expert Testimony: Providing bulletproof deposition and courtroom testimony regarding investigation methodology, surveillance findings, and evidence chain of custody.

 Practice Areas This Work Supports